fredrischter/shadow-tower-randomizer/README.md

 npm run mod ".\generated\st.bin" ".\params\very-hard.json"

 You can also put a image named as st.bin in generated\ folder, run all those commands to verify if produced output is different than one in the repo - that is reference generated files.
 Any output change indicates there was a code bahavior change, so it works like test.

+# Options

+toNotGenerateImages Doesn't generate map images, that makes it much quicker to run.